 THE CHRYSOTYPE SUPREME

 Late in the 20th century, Richard Sullivan announced a variation on his Ziatype formula in which he substituted gold for the lithium palladium.
-The images so printed are coarse, contrasty, and red.
+The gold images so printed are coarse, contrasty, and red.
 Ten years later, a Scottish university don -- the same one who preposterously claimed to have invented the glass coating rod -- announced a chrysotype process that was essentially Sullivan's formula with the strength of the gold solution roughly tripled.
-The new chrysotype proved unsatisfactory for true pictorial photographic images, limited as it was to a range of approximately 6 or 7 steps from its weak blacks to blown highlights.
+The "New" chrysotype proved unsatisfactory for true pictorial photographic images, limited as it was to a range of approximately 6 or 7 steps from its weak blacks to blown highlights.

 The essential formula for a Chrystoype Supreme requires the following chemicals:

 - distilled water